Gut-Behrami wins, tops Shiffrin in WC standings

-SOLDEU, Andorra -- Swiss skier Lara Gut-Behrami came from a long way behind to win a women's World Cup giant slalom by one-hundredth of a second on Saturday, and overtake the absent Mikaela Shiffrin on top of the overall standings.
+SOLDEU, Andorra -- Swiss skier Lara Gut-Behrami came from a long way behind to win a women's World Cup giant slalom by one-hundredth of a second Saturday and overtake the absent Mikaela Shiffrin on top of the overall standings.

-Gut-Behrami improved from ninth position after the opening run to edge out New Zealand's Alice Robertson.
+Gut-Behrami improved from ninth position after the opening run to edge out New Zealand's Alice Robinson.
 Shiffrin's teammate AJ Hurt finished 0.15 behind in third for the American's first career podium in GS.

-Enjoying a three-race winning streak, Gut-Behrami raised her season's tally to 1,214 points, five more than Shiffrin, who sits out this weekend's races to nurse a left knee injury.
+Enjoying a three-race winning streak, Gut-Behrami raised her season's tally to 1,214 points, five more than Shiffrin, who is sitting out this weekend's races to nurse a left knee injury.

-Many top skiers have been involved in serious crashes lately and suffered season-ending injuries, including Petra Vlhova, Valerie Grenier and Corinne Suter, and Aleksander Aamodt Kilde, Alexis Pinturault and Marco Schwarz on the men's circuit.
+Many top skiers have been involved in serious crashes lately and suffered season-ending injuries, including Petra Vlhova, Valerie Grenier and Corinne Suter as well as Aleksander Aamodt Kilde, Alexis Pinturault and Marco Schwarz on the men's circuit.

-Shiffrin injured her knee, but avoided damage to the ligaments, while landing from a jump and crashed into the safety netting at a downhill in Cortina d'Ampezzo, Italy, 15 days ago.
+Shiffrin injured her knee, but avoided damage to the ligaments, while landing from a jump and crashing into the safety netting at a downhill in Cortina d'Ampezzo, Italy, 15 days ago.

 She will also skip Sunday's slalom in Andorra as her return to racing is yet unclear.
 Gut-Behrami does not compete in that discipline.